Russian Empire–United States relations: American Civil War

 During the American Civil War, Russia supported the Union, largely because it believed that the U.S. served as a counterbalance to its geopolitical rival, the United Kingdom.
 In 1863, the Russian Navy's Baltic and Pacific fleets wintered in the American ports of New York and San Francisco, respectively.
-The Alexander Nevsky and the other vessels of the Atlantic squadron stayed in American waters for seven months (September 1863 to June 1864).
+In fact, Russia was one of the only European nations that expressed its support for the Union and its sympathies with what was happening to the United States.
+Through an official declaration by Alexander Gorchakov to President Abraham Lincoln on behalf of Tsar Alexander II expressed the importance of the Union on the global political stage as well as a wanted ally.
+When the issue of recognizing the Confederacy John Appleton, who was the current ambassador to Russia at the time, said “The question of recognizing the Confederate States was not before the Emperor, as the United States must remain a well‐prospering whole in order to counterweigh the British trade empire.”
+The Alexander Nevsky, Osliaba, and the other vessels of the Atlantic squadron stayed in American waters for seven months (September 1863 to June 1864).

+To Tsar Alexander II, the main reason to support the Union was clear and it was that they were fighting on the side of emancipation and freedom.
+Tsar Alexander II was the Tsar that abolished serfdom in the Russian Empire and he believed that Lincoln shared his similar beliefs and championed the side of emancipation.
+This was one of the main reasons why the Russian Empire continued its support of the Union throughout the American Civil War.

-1865 saw a major project attempted: the building of a Russian-American telegraph line from Seattle, through British Columbia, Russian America (Alaska) and Siberia.
+1865 saw a major project attempted: the building of a Russian-U.S. telegraph line from Seattle, through British Columbia, Russian America (Alaska) and Siberia.
 An early attempt to link East-West communications, it failed and never operated.

 Alaska purchase, 1867

 Russia operated a small fur-trade operations in Alaska, coupled with missionaries to the natives.
 By 1861, the project had lost money, threatened to antagonize the Americans, and could not be defended from Britain.
 It proved practically impossible to entice Russians to permanently migrate to Alaska; only a few hundred were there in 1867.
 In the Alaska Purchase of 1867, the land was sold to the United States for $7.2 million.

 The Russian administrators and military left Alaska, but some missionaries stayed on to minister to the many natives who converted to the Russian Orthodox faith.